The Knowledge You Need for the Birth You Want

 Are clinicians required to obtain informed consent for care?

 Yes.
 As the American Medical Association’s Code of Medical Ethics Opinion 2.1.1 states, “Informed consent to treatment is fundamental in both ethics and law.
 Patients have the right to receive information and ask questions about recommended treatments so that they can make well-considered decisions about care.”
-Physicians have both ethical and legal requirements to shephard patients through treatment — here, prenatal care and birth — with information, respect, and consent.
+Physicians have both ethical and legal requirements to shepherd patients through treatment — here, prenatal care and birth — with information, respect, and consent.
 Empowered patients can serve on a check here and ask for the information they need to make an informed decision.

 Does informed consent change in pregnancy?